Quick facts about large computer monitors

 In the world of computer monitors, a large monitor is typically 27 inches (measured diagonally) or bigger.

 There are many monitors available measuring 30 inches and above, and some top-end gaming monitors push up towards the 50-inch mark.
-For example, check out our review of the 49-inch Samsung CHG90 QLED.

 Pros and cons